Arubacloud/docker-machine-driver-arubacloud/README.md

 ```

 Windows users may run the above commands without `sudo` in Docker Quickstart Terminal that is installed with [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

+Otherwise Windows users can extract the zip manually and add the plugin folder to the PATH environment variable.

 ### From Source